Setting Up Your Page Information/Content

 For your human readers...

-1) Compel your pre-visitor to click on your Search Engine listing.
-Your first paragraph (and your Headline) will appear in some SE search listings, so it needs to do the job of a good Description.
+1) Compel your pre-visitor to click on your search engine listing.
+A content snippet (and your main headline) will appear in some SE search listings, so it needs to do the job of a good meta Description.

 2) Compel your page visitor to continue down the rest of your page to your income-generating links.